phylum-dev/cli/docs/extensions/extension_sandboxing.md

 ## Limitations

 The `PhylumApi.runSandboxed` method is the only allowed means of spawning child processes from an extension.
-The `Deno.run` method is explicitly disabled in order to prevent extension from escaping the sandbox.
+The `Deno.run` method should be avoided in order to prevent extensions from escaping the sandbox, and will be disabled in a future version.

 The method is only allowed to request permissions that are at least as restrictive as the ones specified in the manifest.